Deuteronomy 29:2-9

 The generation standing in Moab has seen enough of the Lord's power and provision to trust and obey Him, yet Moses warns that sight without a God-given heart does not produce covenant faithfulness.

-4 But Yahweh has not given you a heart to know, eyes to see, and ears to hear, to this day.
+4 Yet to this day the LORD has not given you a mind to understand, eyes to see, or ears to hear.

-6 You have not eaten bread, neither have you drunk wine or strong drink, that you may know that I am Yahweh your God.
+6 You ate no bread and drank no wine or strong drink, so that you might know that I am the LORD your God.

-7 When you came to this place, Sihon the king of Heshbon and Og the king of Bashan came out against us to battle, and we struck them.
+7 When you reached this place, Sihon king of Heshbon and Og king of Bashan came out against us in battle, but we defeated them.

-8 We took their land, and gave it for an inheritance to the Reubenites, and to the Gadites, and to the half-tribe of the Manassites.
+8 We took their land and gave it as an inheritance to the Reubenites, the Gadites, and the half-tribe of Manasseh.

-9 Therefore keep the words of this covenant and do them, that you may prosper in all that you do.
+9 So keep and follow the words of this covenant, that you may prosper in all you do.

 The generation standing in Moab has seen enough of the LORD's power and provision to trust and obey Him, yet Moses warns that sight without a God-given heart does not produce covenant faithfulness.